ibm-cloud-docs/databases-for-postgresql/read-replica.md

 ## Provisioning a Read-only Replica

 You can provision a read-only replica from the leader's _Settings_ panel by clicking **Create Read-Only Replica**.
 The source instance is automatically filled in.
 The read-only replica's name is auto-generated in the _Service Name_ field, but you can re-name it freely.
-You can choose the region to deploy it in, and it's initial memory allocation.
+You can choose the region to deploy it in, and its initial memory allocation.
 Disk size is automatically calculated from the size of the leader deployment.
 The read-only replica is automatically provisioned with the same version as the leader.

-If you use [Key Protect](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-key-protect), BYOK is supported only when provisioning from the CLI and API.
+If you use [Key Protect](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-key-protect), Bring Your Own Key (BYOK) is supported only when provisioning from the CLI and API.
 Otherwise the read-only replica is encrypted with a generated key.
 {: .tip}

 ### Provisioning through the API or the CLI